Sports Authority of India: SAI Training Centers Scheme (STC)

-(vii) Come and Play Scheme
+Come and Play Scheme

 SAI Come and Play Scheme (SAI CPS) serves the purpose of talent scouting.
 Meritorious talent emerging from this scheme forms a pool for induction into regular residential and non-residential sports promotional schemes of STC and SAG.
+The scheme was introduced in May 2011 for optimum utilisation of its five stadia in Delhi by throwing open the designated areas in the SAI Stadia for community sports.